 What fundraisers or events are upcoming?
 What organizations do they support?

-Our annual used book sale was held on Friday, November 15, 2013 and Monday, November 18, 2013 in the Bush Room (10-105).
-Totes were located around campus for book donations.
-Proceeds from book sales went to benefit the MIT Community Service Fund and the United Way of Massachusetts Bay and Merrimack Valley.
-This year's used book fair raised over $2,500.
+Our annual used book sale will be held on Friday, October 17 and Monday, October 20 9am-5pm in the Bush Room (10-105).
+Totes will be located around campus for book donations.
+Proceeds from book sales last year went to benefit the MIT Community Service Fund and the United Way of Massachusetts Bay and Merrimack Valley, and together, we raised over $2,500.

 How can I volunteer?